DataNext27/TouchPortal_SteelSeriesGG/README.md

 4. Restart Touch Portal
 5. Now start setting up buttons or sliders

-Note: the plugin doesn't ask for admin rights anymore, and doesn't need Npcap or any network trick.
-It talks to Sonar the same way the SteelSeries GG window does.

 ## Plugin Capabilities
 ### Actions
 - Switch mode (Classic ↔ Streamer)